ChristophSchmidl/software-security/exam-preparation/README.md

 ### Lecture 4 - Language-based Security: 'Safe' programming languages - Sept 29

+* **Safety**: protecting a system from accidental failures (esp. protecting humans from harm)
+* **Security**: protecting a system from active attackers
+* **Memory-safety**
+	* programs can never access unallocated or de-allocated memory
+	* maybe also: program can never access uninitialised memory
+* Types assert invariant properties of program elements
+* **Type soundness** (aka type safety or strong typing) A language is type sound if the assertions are guaranteed to hold at run-time

 * Literature:
 	* Chapters 2 & 3 of lecture notes